egrabska/OGH2023/README.md

 The instructions for this workshop are [**here**](https://egrabska.github.io/OGH2023/) (work still in progress!).

+This repository may be also useful for dealing with other time series, not only satellite imagery!

 # What are satellite image time series?

 Satellite time series are a collection of repeated observations or measurements obtained by satellites over a specific geographical area over a period of time.